12 Questions To Ask When Buying A House

 What Should I Do If I’m Not Satisfied With The Answers I Get?

-If you think there’s a case to be made that there is or will be a problem with the home, based on your home inspection or information provided by the seller, use the evidence you have to negotiate a discount on the purchase price.
-In a buyer’s market, sellers have much more incentive to keep a potential buyer on board than they would in a seller’s market.
+- Ask for a discount: If you think there’s a case to be made that there is or will be a problem with the home, based on your home inspection or information provided by the seller, use the evidence you have to negotiate a discount on the purchase price.
+In a buyer’s market, sellers have much more incentive to keep a potential buyer on board than they would in a seller’s market..

-Walking away from a sale can be really tough, especially when you really love a property and have already envisioned you and your family living there.
-But the home you love now might become a money pit that you’ll soon loathe if it potentially has a lot of problems.
-If you’re not sure you can afford to address serious issues with the home, you’re probably right and should consider walking away.
+- Walk away from the sale: If you’re not sure you can afford to address serious issues with the home, you’re probably right and should consider walking away.
 Otherwise, you risk becoming house poor and putting yourself at financial risk.

 These questions are a great resource to keep in your back pocket when looking at a home.
-Bring a checklist before going to a viewing or meeting with your realtor and make sure you get answers to all these important questions before negotiating on a house.
+Bring a checklist before going to a viewing or meeting with your real estate agent and make sure you get answers before negotiating on a house.

-Now that you know what to ask when buying a house, you may be feeling more ready to start your home buying journey.
-If you’re ready to get started, apply for your initial mortgage approval online and start your house hunt.
+Now that you know what to ask when buying a house, you might be feeling more ready to begin the home buying process.
+If so, start an application for your initial mortgage approval online.